 The international membership is mainly composed of actors, singers and dancers, directors, choreographers and stage designers, dramaturges and theatre directors.

-The Director of the Performing Arts Section since 2012 is actor and director Ulrich Matthes and his Deputy director since 2007 is dancer, choreographer und director Reinhild Hoffmann.
+The Director of the Performing Arts Section since 2017 is theatre director Nele Hertling and the Deputy director since 2015 is actor Christian Grashof.

 In individual events, the Section highlights special themes resulting from the work of its members.
 In its thematic focuses (the next one will be a German-Israeli dramatist´s dialogue), it traces large-scale aesthetic contexts with particular interest in the social dimension of artistic work.